chonalchendo/football-data-extractor/README.md

 ### Transfermarkt example

-Transfermarkt is built using `scrapy` to extract data from the transfermarkt website.
+Transfermarkt is built using [scrapy](https://docs.scrapy.org/en/latest/) to extract data from the transfermarkt website.
+This means you can use `scrapy` to run the spiders defined in the `transfermarkt` package.

 ```python
 from pathlib import Path